joey-bolts/intern-test/README.md

 ```
 .intern_test.sql
 ______________________________________________________
-Tthis contains the example database
+This contains the example database
 ```

 ##### Setup the enviroment.